reacton-js/reacton/README.md

 <br>

-The *"for-in"* loop is used to output the contents of objects, as shown below:
+The *«for-in»* loop is used to output the contents of objects, as shown below:

 ```html
 <!-- create component template MyComponent -->